Introducing the Mobile Computer Lab

-The Mobile Computer Lab service provides delivery of laptop carts to UW1, UW2, and Campus Library Building spaces.
+The Mobile Computer Lab service provides delivery of laptop carts to UW1, UW2, Discovery Hall, and Campus Library Building spaces.
 This service provides up to 60 laptops per use, and can be deployed in three different carts.
 Each of the three carts will hold 20 laptops and a third has 24 laptops.
 The Mobile Computer Lab Service is primarily designed to support regular, credit-generating courses at UW Bothell, but may be requested for other official UW Bothell business when not in use for courses.
 The service provides:

 60 laptops that run Microsoft Windows and Linux operating systems

 IT staff will provide the mobile computer lab by scheduled and approved delivery.
 IT staff will drop the lab off in the requested location and turn over custody to the requester.
 Staff will return to pick the lab up at the end of the event.

 Service orientations (mandatory prior to first use) to help users understand how to care for this high-value equipment.

 Online how-to information detailing software loads and best practices.